The European Central Bank (ECB) has cut interest rates eight times since June 2024, and the main deposit rate currently sits at 2%.

 The information provided here is for informational and educational purposes only and does not constitute financial advice.
 Please consult with a licensed financial adviser or professional before making any financial decisions.
 Your financial situation is unique, and the information provided may not be suitable for your specific circumstances.
 We are not liable for any financial decisions or actions you take based on this information.

 Interest rates play a key role in how your savings grow over time.
-Whether you're comparing fixed or variable rate accounts, understanding how interest is calculated—and what influences it—can help you make smarter financial decisions.
+Whether you're comparing fixed or variable rate accounts, understanding how interest is calculated — and what influences it — can help you make smarter financial decisions.

 Learn more in our guide to interest rates, or dive deeper into how ECB rates impact your savings.

-Updated: 24.07.2025
+Updated: 31.10.2025

 These rates are used as a reference point by Irish banks when setting their own interest rates on loans and deposits.

-The next ECB rate announcement will be on 11 September 2025.
+The next ECB rate announcement will be on 18 December 2025.

 Here are some things for Irish savers to consider in the current interest rate environment:

 So, what's the best savings account for you?
-This will depend on various factors, for example the amount you have to invest, and whether you’ll need access to your money.
+This will depend on various factors, for example the amount you have to save, and whether you’ll need access to your money.
 If you can afford to lock your money away for a set period, a fixed interest rate account may offer more competitive returns.
 This type of savings account is often chosen for long-term savings goals.

 Public Expenditure Minister, Paschal Donohoe, has said: